-MARK LEAHY is a writer and artist operating among textual practices, performance, and live art.
-He works with the body as sensing and as affected, using language, models of perception, and objects of everyday use.
-Including spoken word, task-based actions, and live generation of digital content his performances address the body as desired and as desiring, and the body as a site of inscription and mediation.
-His textual practice utilizes constraints, structuring rules, and operates to cross or question category and genre divisions including around identity and agency.
+I am a writer and artist operating among textual practices, performance, and live art.
+I work with the body as sensing and as affected, using language, models of perception, and objects of everyday use.
+Including spoken word, task-based actions, and live generation of digital content my performances address the body as desired and as desiring, and the body as a site of inscription and mediation.
+My textual practice utilizes constraints, structuring rules, and operates to cross or question category and genre divisions including around identity and agency.

 Following a first degree in Fine Art – Sculpture (1985), Mark Leahy worked as a practicing artist, showing work in two-person and group exhibitions in Ireland, and has works in private and public collections there.
 He was an early member of the artists co-op All + 10 Sorts in Limerick, and took on the role of studio and gallery manager there 1987-1988.
 He returned to education to pursue a degree in English at University College Dublin, and went on to complete an MA by research on the work of playwright George Fitzmaurice (1994).
 This research included directing productions of two of Fitzmaurice’s works.

 While teaching part-time at UCD and working on The Thomas MacGreevy Archive, a humanities computing research project, he and three colleagues set up a production company, Bright Boy, to produce site-specific theatre works.
 Their work included Dubl’n Babble’on, a promenade event at Newman House, Dublin, celebrating the work of James Joyce and Samuel Beckett (1995).